yezz123/yezz123/README.md

 I mainly write code for Desktop applications for linux or windows & that based on my mood.

-I prefer python & C but i code also with HTML & CSS & JavaScript & Shell Script special.
+I prefer python & C but i code also with HTML & CSS & JavaScript & Shell Script.

 I just love hacking and breaking the rules, but don’t get me wrong as I said I am an ethical hacker.